TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 Immediately after you selected the property, the sensor template will show values in the charts and gauges.
 > If you do not see the charts, you probably are running the local host without a connection to Cloud.C-labs.com.
 The charts requires a plugin called "CDMyC3".
 A plugin you can find in the cdeNMI/src/HMTL5/NMIExtensions depot.
 If you do not have it installed the charts will not show.
 But if you are connected to the cloud, the plugins javascript components are fetched from the Cloud Relay and for the browser it looks like all came from the local node.
 As mentioned before, the nodes are all "Meshing" their information and meta data making distributed development a blast!

-11) Click on the Line "Sensor Info".
+11) Click on the Line "Sensor Info...".
 This open a section that allows you to describe your sensor in even more details.
 The details will be shown in the "Device Description" section of the Virtual Sensor Dashboard

 12) Click on "Sensor Settings..." and you can set several important settings of the Virtual Sensor.
 For example if you change the "Max Value" to 2000 you see the gauge immediately changing its Range.
 You should also adjust the "Bucket Steps" to a higher number such as "200" for the "Distribution Curve" to make sense.